CPaladiya/14_BlackJack/README.md

 ## (e) How to play the game?
 (1) If you don't know the rules of the game BlackJack please watch [this](https://www.youtube.com/watch?v=qd5oc9hLrXg) video.
 It is pretty short and simple!</br>
-(2) Please keep all the files as it is in the repo.
-Once, cloned in your local computer, open the terminal and nevigate to the source directory <code>14_BlackJAck</code>, then run <code>qmake && make && ./14_BlackJack</code> in your terminal.</br>
-(3) First step will bring the window on your screen shown as below.
+(2) First step will bring the window on your screen shown as below.
 Now, you will decide the amount you want to bet against house.</br>

 <img src="Image/FirstBet.png" width="600"> </br>

-(4) Now, one by one, four card will appear on your window.
+(3) Now, one by one, four card will appear on your window.
 It will now change prompt to button **Hit** and **Stay**.
 As a player, now you will have to make your move by pressing one of the two buttons and try to maintain score of 21 or less. </br>

 <img src="Image/HitNStay.png" width="600"> </br>

-(5) Once, you have pressed **Stay** button, dealer will reveal the closed card and game will go on.
+(4) Once, you have pressed **Stay** button, dealer will reveal the closed card and game will go on.
 Once, upon the completion of game, you will get message of wether you lost or won and by how much amount.

 <img src="Image/LastPrompt.png" width="600"> </br>

-(6) Now, press **Yes** button and you will be directed to new game where the game will start with No.(3) again! </br>
+(5) Now, press **Yes** button and you will be directed to new game where the game will start with No.(2) again! </br>
-(7) In case when dealer or player get more than 21, or player have black Jack, the game will restart with No.(3) again.</br>
+(6) In case when dealer or player get more than 21, or player have black Jack, the game will restart with No.(2) again.</br>